Actions

 • Implementation of low-cost actions advised by Environmental Audits;

-• Capital works including micro-generation projects, especially photovoltaic panels, supported by the outputs of Generic Building Solutions.
+• Capital works including micro-generation projects, especially photovoltaic panels.

 Projects

-Projects for energy-saving or sustainability purposes, or other projects requiring choices on the same parameters, include those to provide for:
+Projects for energy-saving, or for sustainability purposes, include those to provide for:

 • Building fabric